 The Saatva Latex Hybrid offers minimal sinkage (1.85″ compared to 2.16″ average).
 But it has high bounce (10.82″).
 Together, these make for an even livelier surface than the Sapira, due to the highly responsive latex foam.

-The Saatva Latex Hybrid is tied with the Sapira with its 9.48 performance score, which means it is ranked in the top 2% as well.
+The Saatva Latex Hybrid has a 9.42 performance score, which means it is ranked in the top 1% of all mattresses we’ve tested.
 Among just latex hybrids, the Saatva has the best performance we’ve seen to date.
-The higher spot on this list went to the Sapira due to its more affordable price.

-The Saatva Latex Hybrid costs $2,095 for a queen.
-This is 52% more expensive than the average mattress, which is an increase of $720.
+The Saatva Latex Hybrid costs $2,199 for a queen.
+This is 49% more expensive than the average mattress, which is an increase of $727.
 This may be too far over budget for many sleepers.
-But if this price doesn’t break the bank and enjoy sleeping on your back, this is a great choice.
+But if this price doesn’t break the bank and you enjoy sleeping on your back, this is a great choice.

 Click here to read the full Saatva Latex Hybrid review.